khalilhamdii/private-events/README.md

 ![Microverse](https://img.shields.io/badge/-Microverse-6F23FF?style=for-the-badge)

-Private events webapp allows users to signup / signin.
+Private events web app allows users to signup/sign in.
 Users can create events and events take place at a specific date and at a location.
 A user can attend many events.
 An event can be attended by many users.

 ## Library Directory 📙